Llangorse Lake: Gorsey, the Afanc of Llangorse Lake

 Me to-day will draw from here forth.

 The afanc would have been well known in local folklore at the time of the composition of the poem.

 Oll Lewis, an ecologist and cryptozoologist at the Centre for Fortean Zoology, has been studying the Afanc of Llangorse Lake for several years, and has proposed that it may represent sightings of the abnormally large pike of the lake.
 Adrian Lloyd Jones of the Welsh Beaver Project believes that afanc stories in Wales are folk memories of the presence of beavers.
 (The modern Welsh word for beaver is afanc).

 The Lost City

 In a version of the flood myth, a legend states that the lake was once the site of a city whose inhabitants suffered divine retribution for their wickedness by being completely submerged beneath the waters of the newly formed lake.
 The only survivor was a baby floating in a cradle who was found by the Welsh king's ambassador.
 The child was later adopted by the king.

 Another deluge tale is attached to a legendary city beneath Kenfig Pool near Porthcawl.
 This catastrophe was said to be the result of a vengeful curse.
-A third tradition with a similar motif explains the formation of Bala Lake (Llyn Tegid).
+A third tradition with a similar motif explains the formation of Llyn Tegid (Bala Lake).